adaptyteam/adapty-docs/versioned_docs/version-3.0/paywall-video.md

 :::

-1. Add the video in place of the **Hero image** element.
-First, switch to video mode.
+Add the video in place of the **Hero image** element:

+1. First, switch to video mode.

 <Zoom>
   <img src={require('./img/add-paywall-video.webp').default}